WillTirone/modelfactory/README.md

 <img src="logo.png" height="300"/>

-# Questions

-- How does `plot()` determine what object classes it can plot?
-  - methods(class = class(lm_1))
-- do we need qualified calls to everything, i.e. dplyr::left_join?
-  - Yes but what about "base" packages i.e. stats? stats::BIC?
-  - Should those be in DESCRIPTION?

-# TODO
+# About

-- check all model types in list of summaries
-- function to get betas + C.I. + coeff
-- look at R idiomatic syntax
-- unit tests
+`modelfactory` is an R package that takes care of the tedious task of comparing model metrics and attributes.
+It's always a pain when I need to calculate, say, an intercept, S.E., and 95% C.I. for several models and combine them into a dataframe.
+This package aims to take care of that.

 # Installation

 You can install the development version of modelfactory with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("WillTirone/modelfactory")
 ```

+# Contributing

+Contributions are encouraged and welcomed, feel free to submit a PR or open an issue!

+# Workflow

+1. Edit one or more files below R/.
+2. document() (if you’ve made any changes that impact help files or NAMESPACE)
+3. load_all()
+4. Run some examples interactively.
+5. test() (or test_active_file())
+6. check()

-# Notes
+# TODO

-- currently on: 4.5.2
+- currently on ch.
+7 of book

-- important commands:
-  - load devtools
-  - load_all() -> most important in workflow!
-  - check()
-  - code > insert roxygen skeleton
-  - document() -> "converts" roxygen to something accessible with ?func

-# Workflow:

-- write code
-- load_all() -> directly loads package in memory
+- check all model types in list of summaries
+- function to get betas + C.I. + coeff
+- look at R idiomatic syntax
-- try code
+- unit tests
-- verify with check()
-  - run this often to find problems early